-(Associate Degree Nursing, Emergency Medical Technician (EMT) - Basic, Emergency Medical Technician (EMT) - Paramedic, Practical Nursing, Surgical Technology)
+(Associate Degree Nursing (ADN), Practical Nursing (PN), Emergency Medical Technology-Basic (EMT), and Surgical Technology (ST))

-East Central Community College offers programs of study that prepare graduates to work in a variety of healthcare settings.
-Students who successfully complete the programs of study are prepared to take state and national licensure and/or certification exams in the area of preparation and obtain employment in their area of specialty in the health care field.
+East Central Community College offers programs and courses of study that prepare graduates for work in diverse healthcare settings.
+Students who successfully complete the program or course of study are prepared to take national or state licensure and/or certification exams in the area of study.
+Upon successful completion of the examination, graduates can seek employment in the healthcare specialty field.

-Students applying for admission into Healthcare Education programs must meet the general college admission requirements as well as admission requirements specific to the individual program of study.
+Students applying for admission to Healthcare Education programs must meet general college admission requirements, as well as, admission requirements specific to the individual program or course of study.
 Admission to the Healthcare Education programs is competitive and space is limited.
-Refer to admission requirements in Chapter 3 of the catalog.
+Refer to admission requirements in Chapter 3 of the East Central Community College Catalog.

-The Associate of Applied Science Degree is awarded to students who successfully complete the two-year program of study specified in the catalog.
-The 15-semester Core Curriculum (or demonstrated competence) is embedded in the curriculum for each of the programs.
-Students who complete the 12 month option will receive certificates.
+The Associate of Applied Science Degree is awarded to students who successfully complete a two-year program of study specified in the catalog.
+The 15-semester Core Curriculum (or demonstrated competence) is embedded in each program that offers an Associate of Applied Science Degree.
+Students who successfully complete the Emergency Medical Technology-Basic course or 12-month options will receive certificates.